rabstolaf/bwsys/06_golden-node-configuration.md

   * There is no need to add the lines about restricting access
 * To start the ntp service, run: `$ sudo systemctl restart ntp`
 * Use `ntpq -p` to check if it is working.
-* If it is working, it should show one of the entries containing the string 'ola'.
+* If it is working, it should show one of the entries containing the string `head`.

 ## 6. LDAP